 Fort Abraham Lincoln remained in operation until 1891.
 After the fort was abandoned, settlers took apart the buildings and used the lumber to build houses and farm buildings.
 They also made good use of other items they found.
 The fancy bathtubs in the officers’ quarters made good feeding troughs (troffs) for the farmers’ pigs.

 Today, several of the buildings at Fort Abraham Lincoln, including Custer’s house, have been reconstructed.
 The site is located in Fort Abraham Lincoln State Park near Mandan.

-Fort Yates was established in 1874.
+• Site of present-day town of Fort Yates was established in 1874.
 Fort Yates was located along the Missouri River near the present-day South Dakota border.
 Fort Yates closed in 1895 and was turned over to the Standing Rock Sioux Reservation.
 The site of the fort is located at the present-day town of Fort Yates, North Dakota.

 The last army fort to be built in North Dakota had a similar name to another fort.
 Fort Lincoln was established in 1896.
 It was located on the east side of the Missouri River just south of Bismarck.
 Fort Abraham Lincoln, located on the west side of the river south of Mandan had already been abandoned when Fort Lincoln was built.

 Today, the site of Fort Lincoln is owned by the five Indian tribes of North Dakota—the Mandan, Hidatsa, and Arikara Nation; the Spirit Lake Tribe; the Sisseton Wahpeton Sioux Tribe; the Standing Rock Sioux Tribe; and the Turtle Mountain Band of Chippewa.
 It is the home of United Tribes Technical College.
 Many of the brick buildings of the fort, completed in the early 1900s, are still in use.